Markov Chain Monte Carlo convergence diagnostics

 Example MCMC Issues

-For as many questions that you are trying to solve with MCMC there are many more problems with MCMC that you could face.
-In this post I’m going to focus on 5 broad issues relating to MCMC algorithms, but I can tell you that many many times I’ve gone down this road of diagnostics, and the real problem was that my question was ill-posed or I hadn’t actually set up the fundamental statistical method properly.
-So, absolutely go through these, but if you’re doing this because you’re getting incorrect results you may want to just double check some base outputs first if you haven’t already.
+For as many questions as you are trying to solve with MCMC, there are many more problems with MCMC that you could face.
+In this post, I’m going to focus on 5 broad issues relating to MCMC algorithms, but I can tell you that many, many times I’ve gone down this road of diagnostics, and the real problem was that my question was ill-posed or I hadn’t actually set up the fundamental statistical method properly.
+So, absolutely go through these, but if you’re doing this because you’re getting incorrect results, you may want to just double check some base outputs first if you haven’t already.

 1. Convergence (duh)